Canadian Light Rail Vehicle: ALRV

 As with the CLRV prototypes, the ALRV prototype, numbered 4900, was tested with a pantograph on standard gauge tracks before delivery to the TTC.
-Built in 1982, prototype 4900 had features that were not implemented on either CLRVs or production ALRVs such as hand controls instead of foot controls, and electronic destination signs instead of linen rollsigns.
+Built in 1982, prototype 4900 had features that were not implemented on either CLRVs or production ALRVs such as hand controls instead of foot controls, and electronic destination signs instead of Mylar rollsigns.
 The prototype had couplers while subsequent production units did not.

 Prototype 4900 ran trials in Toronto from August 10, 1982, until February 25, 1983, with a break when it was displayed at the 1982 Canadian National Exhibition.
 After completion of the trial runs, car 4900 was stored at the St. Clair Carhouse until March 7, 1987, when it was shipped to the UTDC testing facility in Kingston, Ontario.
 On March 24, 1988, following a test run, it was rear-ended by another streetcar on the test track and suffered extensive damage.
 It was scrapped in 1997.

 The 52 production ALRV cars were built by UTDC using bogies and articulations supplied by MAN SE of Germany.
 Assembly of the first 11 cars took place in Thunder Bay, while that of the remaining 41 cars took place in Kingston.
 They are numbered 4200–4251.

 The first production ALRV, number 4200, was shipped to Toronto on June 11, 1987.
 It underwent further testing and modifications after its arrival.
 Car 4204 was the first of the production ALRVs to go into revenue service, doing so on the 507 Long Branch route on January 19, 1988.